Banking shares battered as global markets wobble on contagion fears

 NEW YORK: Banking shares in Europe and the United States suffered another walloping on Wednesday (Mar 15) as reverberations from the financial sector's troubles dented oil prices and lifted the dollar.

-After a rebound on Tuesday, equities fell again on Wednesday, with Europe's main indices closing more than three per cent in the red as shares of Credit Suisse plunged nearly 25 per cent.
+After a rebound on Tuesday, equities fell again on Wednesday, with Europe's main indices closing more than 3 per cent in the red as shares of Credit Suisse plunged nearly 25 per cent.

 Switzerland's second-biggest bank, shaken by a series of scandals, was rocked once more after Saudi National Bank chairman Ammar Al Khudairy, its main shareholder, said it would "absolutely not" up its stake.